 AVOID all contact with others.
 Stay at home or in your room.
 Do not go to class, work, dining halls, etc.

-CALL to self identify.
+CALL to self-identify.

-If after hours or the weekend, please call Public Safety at 252-398-1234.
+If after hours or on the weekend, please call Public Safety at 252-398-1234.
 Please share your mobile number with them and Public safety will contact our health provider with your phone number and location.
 Our health provider will call the student and assess.

 TRANSITION to a temporary self-Isolation space if you are directed to by our health provider.
-If so, Residence Life will coordinate the isolation space with you and the CARES Team will review service available to you while in self-isolation
+If so, Residence Life will coordinate the isolation space with you and the CARES Team will review services available to you while in self-isolation